h1data/M4L-MIDI-tool-examples/memo/README.md

 * You can use the picture `scale.svg` in Max for scale-switching button.
 Other than the scale pic, there are new 60 SVG files added in Max 8.6. <br>
 See `pictures` page in the help patch of `live.tab` for built-in SVG files.

+* You can obtain the 'scale_awareness' color since [Max 8.6.5](https://cycling74.com/releases/max/8.6.5).

 # References